blackevil245/blackevil245.github.io/_posts/2017-01-26-jekyll-custom-domain-and-github-blog.md

   * **CNAME** is Canonical name record - All request to `example.com` will be served as if it is `www.example.com` and vice versa.
 This is optional.

 11. If your provider does not support dashboard, contact their customer support and ask them to create the same above records for your domain.
-12. Voila, setup is now completed.
-And the foods will be served once your DNS is configured on your provider side.
+12. Voila, it is now completed.
+The foods will be served once your DNS is configured on your provider side.

 ![food-is-served]({{ site.url }}/images/food-is-served.gif)